Meet the Staff

 Psychology and Neuroscience, BS, University of Manchester

 Sheena is a Licensed Health Service Psychologist with a commitment to helping clients achieve their therapeutic goals and improve their psychological well being, whilst providing a safe and inclusive environment.
 Her past experience includes working with children, adolescents, and adults in a variety of settings providing individual, group, and family counseling services; psychological evaluations; outreach; and consultation with other professional agencies.
 Examples of past settings include private practice, private and public schools, inpatient and outpatient hospital settings, and a non profit supportive housing site.
 She has experience and interest in working with marginalized and underrepresented populations, including the LGBTQIA+ community, BIPOC individuals, and first generation students.

 Sheena enjoys providing counseling services to clients and aims to provide a warm and engaging therapeutic experience, with a gentle yet direct approach.
 She strives to be supportive and empathic, and provide honest feedback when collaborating with clients to facilitate meaningful changes they are seeking, and foster self exploration and growth.
 Sheena uses an integrated and personalized approach to best suit the needs of the client using aspects of various theoretical orientations (e.g., CBT, ACT, DBT).
 Sheena has worked with clients on a wide range of presenting concerns, such as mood disorders, navigating life transitions, traumas and challenges, and building healthy and rewarding relationships.
 Areas of clinical interest include anxiety and mood disorders, academic interventions, adjustment and transition issues, and navigating interpersonal relationships.
-Sheena currently facilitates anxiety group counseling for campus members at the UCC.
+Sheena currently facilitates anxiety group counseling and the International Student Listening Space for campus members at the UCC.